Bega Valley Shire

+The current mayor is Russell Fitzpatrick, an independent who joined the Liberal Party in 2023.

+History

+Yuin since ancient times (at least 5000BC).
+First white settlers in early 1800s, farming, timber, fishing, mining.

 Area

 The shire covers 6040 km2, and includes a coastline of 225 km, with 101 beaches and 26 estuaries.
 Around 78% of the area belongs to various national parks and state forests.
 The biggest industry is the production of timber, followed by dairy farming and other agriculture.
 Smaller industries include fishing, oyster harvesting, and tourism.
 The Biamanga National Park includes important Aboriginal sites.

 Towns and localities

 The area extends from Bermagui in the north to the Victorian border in the south and includes the towns of Bega, Tathra, Merimbula, Tura Beach, Wolumla, Cobargo, Bemboka, Pambula, Pambula Beach and the former whaling port, tourism hotspot, and major port of Eden.